-Post Title: Research Fellow

-School/department: Brighton and Sussex Medical School, Department of Clinical and Experimental Medicine

-Hours: full time or part time hours considered up to a maximum of 1.0 FTE.
+Post Title: Research Fellow in Cancer Research School/department: Brighton and Sussex Medical School / Department of Clinical and Experimental Medicine Hours: Full-time or part-time hours considered up to a maximum of 1.0 FTE.
 Requests for flexible working options will be considered (subject to business need).

-Location: Brighton, United Kingdom

-Contract: Fixed term for 3 years.

-Reference: 20657

-Salary: starting at £36,333 to £43,155 per annum depending on experience.

-Placed on: 07 July 2023

-Closing date: 04 August 2023.
+Contract: Fixed term until 30 June 2026.
+Reference: 20657 Salary: starting at £36,333 to £43,155 per annum depending on experience, pro rata if part time.
+Placed on: 12 May 2023 Closing date: 12 June 2023.
 Applications must be received by midnight of the closing date.

-Expected Interview date: To be confirmed

-Expected start date: July - September 2023
+Expected Interview date: To be confirmed Expected start date: July - September 2023

 Applications are invited for the post of Research Fellow in Cancer Research (non-clinical) at Brighton and Sussex Medical School (BSMS).
-We are looking to recruit a scientist with a strong background in cancer research, or a related discipline to work on a recently awarded Blood Cancer UK project grant.
+We are looking to recruit a scientist with a background in the field of cancer research, or a related discipline to work on a recently awarded Blood Cancer UK project grant.